alexharri/website/posts/structural-typing.md

 But that could mask other type errors that may be occuring.

-Instead, we can update `getKeyboardShortcut` to declare exactly which properties it requires.
+Instead, we can update `getKeyboardShortcut` to only declare the properties it needs from the event.

 ```tsx
 interface KeyboardShortcutEvent {